Riley-Py/UWaterloo-Work/MSE 261/Time Value of Money.md

 - Valuing money more than later, there should be some incentive to part with the money
 	- Basis of *positive interest*
 - Interest rate needs to be positive to get impatient people to stop spending and save for future spending
-- From liquidity preference perspecitve, a positive interest is
+- From liquidity preference perspective, a positive interest is a reward for parting with liquidity

+### Simple VS. Compound Interest